CSU-CS-Melange/AlphaZ/README.md

 includes all plugins that are no longer used by GeCoS and AlphaZ specific.
 All other plugins are fetched from new GeCoS update sites.

 Follow the instructions below to install AlphaZ.
-It should work for Linux and Macos (64 bits only).
+It should work for Linux and Macosx (64 bits only) including M1 processors.

 For examples of how to use AlphaZ, see the original wiki at CSU (linked above).
 Also the test project contains many examples: